How to get into astronomy in 10 easy lessons

-Maybe you’ve just been struck by the view on a particularly clear night, or perhaps you’re someone who loves to read and learn about ‘what’s up there’ but have never got round to spending time outside studying the layout of the heavens.
+Maybe you’ve just been struck by the view on a particularly clear night, or perhaps you’re someone who loves to read and learn about astronomy but have never got round to spending time outside studying the stars.

 These 10 lessons will teach you what you need to know to start finding your way around the night sky.